 NOTE: In theory, the Volcker Rule passed after the 2008-2009 ended proprietary trading for banks.
 In practice, however, banks can still use it for certain hedging activities, so it has not gone away completely, though it is greatly diminished.

 Plain ol’ stocks.
 As cool as “synthetic collateralized mezzanine bespoke hybrid exotic derivatives structuring / trading” might sound as a job title, there are still plenty of benefits to being a normal stock trader.

 This is the opposite of the agency trading discussed above, because you’re making your own trading decisions and there are no clients.

 You don’t have to deal with too many logistical or IT issues that come with trading over-the-counter instruments, and the market liquidity is excellent in developed markets – so you don’t have to worry about not being able to exit your positions.

 Bid/ask spreads are small, trading fees are low, and if you make a mistake you can even undo your trade immediately without much damage.
-(Note: the Obama administration is currently considering implementing a trading tax that may slightly increase the costs of trading)

 The only problem is that there are so many market participants that it’s very difficult to find great trading opportunities that everyone else has missed.

 Usually you focus on a specific sector and you hold positions for a few days to several weeks; you normally do both micro- and macro-analysis, though there are some traders who ignore the fundamentals and just focus on technical analysis.